silverbulletmd/silverbullet/website/Authentication.md

 When SB is run with a `--auth` flag, this fill will automatically be reloaded upon change.

 ### Group management
-While this functionality is not yet used, users can also be added to groups, which can be arbitrarily named.
-Likely the `admin` group will have special meaning down the line.
+While this functionality is not yet used, users can also be added to groups which can be arbitrarily named.
+The `admin` group will likely have a special meaning down the line.

 When adding a user, you can add one more `-G` or `--group` flags: